ArchonVodka/ts-secure-mock/README.md

-# Mock Server Library
+# TS Secure Mock

-Mock Server Library is a tool for creating a local mock server with HTTPS support that automatically generates responses based on a TypeScript configuration.
+TS Secure Mock is a tool for creating a local mock server with HTTPS support that automatically generates responses based on a TypeScript configuration.
 This library is useful for testing and development, allowing developers to quickly create API endpoints with mock data.

 ## Installation